awsdocs/aws-systems-manager-user-guide/doc_source/patch-baseline-update-or-delete.md

    + To make changes to the patch baseline name or description, approval rules, or patch exceptions, choose **Edit**\.
 On the **Edit patch baseline** page, change the values and options that you want, and then choose **Save changes**\.
    + To add, change, or delete tags applied to the patch baseline, choose the **Tags** tab, and then choose **Edit tags**\.
 On the **Edit patch baseline tags** page, make updates to the patch baseline tags, and then choose **Save changes**\.

-   For information about the configuration choices you can make, see [Create a custom patch baseline](sysman-patch-baseline-console.md)\.
+   For information about the configuration choices you can make, see [Working with custom patch baselines](sysman-patch-baseline-console.md)\.